bitfinity-network/bitfinity-evm-examples/hardhat/erc20/README.md

 ### TransferFrom ERC-20

-After approving the tokens, a receipient can call `transferFrom` to move the `allowance` to his account.
+After approving the tokens, a recipient can call `transferFrom` to move the `allowance` to his account.

 ```javascript